 Hepatitis C is transmitted primarily by exposure to blood containing the hepatitis C virus.
 Current research suggests that if you're in a long-term, monogamous relationship with a partner who has hepatitis C, your risk of contracting hepatitis C is quite low — unless you also have human immunodeficiency virus (HIV).

-For monogamous couples, the Centers for Disease Control and Prevention (CDC) doesn't recommend routine condom use to prevent transmission.
-But couples should avoid sharing razors, toothbrushes and nail clippers or having intercourse during menstruation.
+For monogamous couples, the Centers for Disease Control and Prevention (CDC) doesn't recommend routine condom use to prevent hepatitis C transmission.
+But couples should avoid sharing razors, toothbrushes and nail clippers, and should also avoid having intercourse during menstruation.

 If you're concerned about hepatitis C, talk to your doctor.
-Hepatitis C can be diagnosed by a blood test.
+Hepatitis C can be diagnosed by a simple blood test.
 Treatment may include medications to help clear the virus from the bloodstream and ultimately cure you of hepatitis C.

 See more Expert Answers

 - Hepatitis C FAQs for health professionals.
 Centers for Disease Control and Prevention. http://www.cdc.gov/hepatitis/HCV/HCVfaq.htm.
-Accessed Sept.
-28, 2014.
+Accessed Nov.
+2, 2017.

-- Hepatitis C: Sexually transmitted diseases treatment guidelines, 2010.
-Centers for Disease Control and Prevention. http://www.cdc.gov/std/treatment/2010/hepc.htm.
-Accessed Sept.
-28, 2014.
+- Emerging issues, hepatitis C: Sexually transmitted diseases treatment guidelines, 2015.
+Centers for Disease Control and Prevention. https://www.cdc.gov/std/tg2015/emerging.htm.
+Accessed Nov.
+2, 2017.